The Strength of the Gr\"atzer-Schmidt Theorem: Computability-theoretic analysis of lattice theoretic concepts

-\begin{lem} The set of indices of computable lattices that are complete is $\Pi^1_1$. \end{lem} \begin{proof} The statement that $\sup S$ exists is equivalent to a first order statement in the language of arithmetic with set variable $S$:
+\begin{df} A lattice $(L,\Le)$ is \emph{complete} if for each subset $S\subseteq L$, both $\sup S$ and $\inf S$ exist. \end{df} \begin{exa} In set-theoretic notation, $(\omega+1,\le)$ is complete.
+Its sublattice $(\omega,\le)$ is not, since $\omega=\sup\omega\not\in\omega$. \end{exa} \begin{lem} The set of indices of computable lattices that are complete is $\Pi^1_1$. \end{lem} \begin{proof} The statement that $\sup S$ exists is equivalent to a first order statement in the language of arithmetic with set variable $S$:

 The statement that $\inf S$ exists is similar, in fact dual.
 Thus the statement that $L$ is complete consists of a universal set quantifier over $S$, followed by an arithmetical matrix. \end{proof}